jongn/car-vision/README.md

 Since the background subtractors need to first learn the background, the first few frames will have a very low accuracy.
 This leads us to the first optimization.

 ### Optimization: Approximate the background beforehand
+The current implementation will first approximate the background by using a running average of recent frames, and then apply that approximation to the background subtractor with some initial learning rate.
+To learn more about how this works, see the additional resources section.

 ## Some Images